 I love the library!

-Now before you thinking, Whoah!
+Now before you think, Whoah!
 She totally changed the subject here.
 Let’s be clear.
 I’m still talking about doodling.
 I’ll tell you how I got on this subject.

 As someone who loves to explore different art and crafts, this book caught my eye.
 Yep, this is an affiliate link, but it’s a great book.
 Definitely look for it at your library before you buy a copy.